The article below provides an understanding of sound by outlining:

 - the difference between impact and airborne sound

 - measuring decibels (db)

+Understanding sound, what it is and how it affects us?
 Sound is generated by air particles vibrating due to a noise source causing vibration through the air forming waves of air pressure.
 The ear then picks up these waves of air pressure and turns them into the sounds we hear.
 Sound waves are a form of energy that transmit through the air passing through surfaces like walls, floors and ceilings if they are not constructed with enough mass or separation to absorb this energy.
-In order to successfully soundproof these structures you need to incorporate mass and separation into the buildings structure.
+To successfully soundproof these structures, you need to incorporate mass and separation into the buildings structure.

 Sound transmitting from the source, through the air into the human ear.

 Understanding the Difference Between Impact and Airborne Sound

 Airborne Sound – Sound transmitting through the air from the source, talking, shouting, music, TV and barking dogs are examples of airborne sounds.
 Airborne sounds can transmit through a building if the separating structures do not have enough mass, through holes, and because of a lack of separation in the construction.

 Impact Sound – Sound transmitting through a buildings structure from footfall, children running, furniture being moved would be classed as impact sound.
 Energy created through impact will vibrate through a buildings structure into other parts of the building, this will happen due to a lack of separation in the buildings structures.

 To successfully reduce airborne and impact noise you will normally have to combine products to achieve the maximum level of soundproofing.
 Airborne sound can be reduced by increasing mass of the structure, increasing the separation as well will improve the overall level of noise reduction.
 Impact sound through a floor can be reduced by de-coupling the ceiling below, creating separation in the ceilings structure.
 If you have access to the floor above a resilient layer can be laid onto the floors to absorb the impact at the source.